brainhubeu/react-carousel/README.md

 }
 ```

+Note: In the example above you cannot leave clickToChange value out in 500 breakpoint.
+In that case value from 1000 breakpoint will not be applied as the options are not inherited from higher to lower resolutions, only from default to current resolution.

 ### Showing dots or thumbnails
 There is a separate Dots component that can be used to show navigation dots.
 ```javascript